 Three main frameworks using ML are currently being pursued aimed at the extraction of GPD from data, which differ in the techniques, methodologies, and in the types of constraints derived from theory.
-In this respect, it is has become clear that the use of lattice QCD results will be indispensable in GPD analyses [49, 50] and efforts in this direction are under way.
+In this respect, it is has become clear that the use of lattice QCD results will be indispensable in GPD analyses [36, 37] and efforts in this direction are under way.

-The Zagreb group [16, 51, 52] addresses the extraction of CFF from experimental data on various DVCS observables for different beam and target polarizations based on a neural network (NN) architecture, or a multilayer perceptron.
-The recent analysis in Ref.[51] introduces variable network configurations depending on whether the model is for an unflavored or flavored quark.
-The use of theoretical constraints is explored, in this case given by the assumption that the CFFs obey a dispersion relation [29-31].
-Results of the fit highlight the existence of hidden correlations among CFFs arising from different harmonics in φ appearing in the cross section formulation of Refs.[15, 53].
+The Zagreb group [15, 38, 39] addresses the extraction of CFF from experimental data on various DVCS observables for different beam and target polarizations based on a neural network (NN) architecture, or a multilayer perceptron.
+The recent analysis in Ref.[38] introduces variable network configurations depending on whether the model is for an unflavored or flavored quark.
+The use of theoretical constraints is explored, in this case given by the assumption that the CFFs obey a dispersion relation [26-28].
+Results of the fit highlight the existence of hidden correlations among CFFs arising from different harmonics in φ appearing in the cross section formulation of Refs.[14, 40].
 Comparisons with previous, unconstrained results, and with a standard least-squares model fit to the same data show large uncertainties and often an inversion of the trend of data as a function of ξ and t.

-The PARTONS group addresses two different stages of the analysis, namely, the extraction of CFF from data [19, 54], and, most recently, the determination of GPDs [55].
-CFFs are extracted in Refs.[19, 54] from global fits of all available DVCS data using a standard NN augmented by a genetic algorithm.
+The PARTONS group addresses two different stages of the analysis, namely, the extraction of CFF from data [18, 41], and, most recently, the determination of GPDs [42].
+CFFs are extracted in Refs.[18, 41] from global fits of all available DVCS data using a standard NN augmented by a genetic algorithm.
 This work's purpose is to help benchmarking the group's future NN based analyses.
-The GPD effort is centered around the concept of "shadow GPDs" [56], which broadly define the set of all local minima generated by regression analysis using given functional parametrizations.
+The GPD effort is centered around the concept of "shadow GPDs" [43], which broadly define the set of all local minima generated by regression analysis using given functional parametrizations.
 Shadow GPDs propose a practical pathway to solve the inverse problem of extracting GPDs from CFFs.
-The practicality of the concept still remains to be demonstrated.

-More recently, the UVA group developed an analysis initially focused on the DVCS cross section [57].
+More recently, the UVA group developed an analysis initially focused on the DVCS cross section [44].
 The framework devised in Ref.
-[57] serves as a first step towards the broader scope of developing a complete analysis for the extraction of CFFs and GPDs from experimental data.
+[44] serves as a first step towards the broader scope of developing a complete analysis for the extraction of CFFs and GPDs from experimental data.
 Industry standard ML techniques are used to fit a cross section model based on currently available DVCS experimental data, allowing for efficient and accurate predictions interpolating between experimental data points across a wide kinematic range.
 Estimating model uncertainty allows one to make informed decisions about predictions well outside of the region defined by data, extrapolating to unexplored kinematic regimes.
 While the results of this analysis show that, for instance, the network can effectively generalize in t, even in regions with no data, the study also points out several of the practical challenges of fitting the sparse NN with significant experimental uncertainty, as defined by current DVCS data availability.
 Another important aspect of this study is the handling of the uncertainties from experimental data which is ubiquitous to physics analyses but less commonly considered in building ML models.